(Get this free book to share

 Don't miss this chance to learn the best way to read aloud to a child.

 Register below and watch our interactive video that shows you how to get the most out of time spent reading to your child and help them build the foundational skills needed to learn to read.

 We will then email you a link to view the entire video.

 Here is a short preview of the full length "The Best Way to Read Aloud to a Child" video

 which will be available to you after you register.

-Parents can register for the program above.
-Register for the program and you will receive the book Hush!: A Thai Lullaby, in addition to other critical materials for exploring the story and following along with the presentation.
+Parents can register to view the video above.
+Register and you will receive the book Hush!: A Thai Lullaby, in addition to other critical materials for exploring the story and following along with the presentation.

 “Our desire is to share a powerfully structured and fun way to read aloud to young children via a virtual session that anyone can access on PFLC’s website,” says Jeanine Phillips, co-founder and Executive Director of Phillips Fundamental Learning Center.